3divs/OpenRecess/README.md

 Remember recess?
 Kids play everyday, but few adults find time for fun and games together.
 OpenRecess is here to help.
 Join on-demand soccer, baseball, volleyball, doubles tennis, tag or any game you can imagine.
 What are you playing?

-To help managers and players, OpenRecess allows easy RSVPs and notifications via text messaging.
-Here is a brief overview of our project:
+OpenRecess facilitates game management with easy sign-up and text message notifications.
+Below is a brief overview of the project:

 1. Create a public or private game
 1. Add phone numbers for friends you want to invite or open enrollment to anyone